arcade-tf/trade-redirects/README.md

 [here](https://github.com/arcade-tf/trade-redirects/raw/main/redirect.user.js)

 ## Credits
-Inpsiriation and some of the jquery was taken from manic [mninc](https://github.com/mninc)
+Inspiriation and some of the jquery was taken from manic [mninc](https://github.com/mninc)